 I am sometimes asked how meditation can help education in our schools and colleges.
 But I find it more interesting to examine how education can help meditation.

 Learning meditation and mindfulness may help you gain an education that reinforces ignorance and so perpetuates samsara.
 Another education leads to understanding ignorance and the means to overcome it.
 You learn how to realise ultimate and conventional truths so that your meditation ends samsara forever.
 Study is essential for Buddhist meditation.

 Tibetans describe the person who meditates without study as like an armless rock climber or a traveller without eyes.
 But with a wisdom that arises from well directed study you have all the tools to achieve your end.

 This article is lacking in two very important points.
 What is ultimate truth?
 What is conventional truth?
 These are deep subjects and need extensive study.

 To understand them requires a course in Buddhist meditation and philosophy.
 That is a commitment to be sure.
 But ending samsara forever is a wonderful attainment not amenable to just adding water and microwaving.

 If you understand the benefits, a comprehensive Buddhist meditation course is nothing.
 Otherwise, explaining the two truths is pointless.
 To merely give a quick summary is like learning one simple mindfulness method.
 To then imagine you understand mindfulness and meditation is just another form of delusion.
 It is like thinking you can understand the nature of being, the nature of consciousness and form, ultimate and conventional truth, without a strong course of study and guided practice.

-But if you are serious, then your course begins on Tuesday, February 6, 2018.
+But if you are serious, then your course begins on Tuesday evenings.
 Perhaps I will see you there!